-Home » Recipe Index » Recipes » Homemade Sweet Mayonnaise from Taiwan
+Home » Recipe Index » Asian Sauce Recipes – Homemade Sauces & Spreads » Taiwanese Sweet Mayonnaise Recipe (Homemade Sweet Mayo)

 Homemade sweet mayonnaise is something special—creamy, slightly tangy, with just the right balance of sweet and savory.
 Spread it on fluffy white toast, top with bacon and egg or a juicy burger patty, and you’ve got a breakfast that hits all the right notes.
 For me, this is the ultimate Taiwanese morning treat!